 To Marinate the Salmon (for 2 days)

-- Sprinkle salt all over the salmon and set aside for 15 minutes.
+- Sprinkle 1 tsp Diamond Crystal kosher salt all over 4 skin-on salmon fillets and set aside for 15 minutes.
 Salt withdraws moisture from the salmon and removes the unwanted fishy smell.

-- After 15 minutes, rinse the salt and moisture that come from the salmon with sake.
+- After 15 minutes, rinse the salt and moisture that come from the salmon with 1 Tbsp sake.
 Blot the salmon with paper towels.

-- Place the salmon in the bag and remove as much air as possible.
-Marinade for exactly 2 days (1 day is too short and 3 days are too long to keep salmon in the fridge).
+- Put the salmon in the bag with the marinade.
+Remove as much air as possible and seal the bag.
+Place in the refrigerator and marinate for exactly 2 days (1 day is too short and 3 days are too long to keep the salmon in the fridge).

 To Bake the Salmon (2 days later)